kadena-io/chainweb-mining-client/README.md

 A mining client for Kadena's chainweb node mining API.
 It supports

-* mining with an ASIC via Kadena Stratum (JSON RPC over TCP)
+* mining with ASICs through a stratum server,
-* simulated mining for testing.
+* simulated mining for testing,
 * multi threaded CPU mining,
-* external mining workers (e.g. a GPU),
+* external mining workers (e.g. a GPU).

 *Competitive mining on the Kadena Mainnet requires special mining hardware (ASIC), which connect to a Stratum Server from where they obtain work.*